stackbit-projects/ultra-primrose-9dd8f/content/posts/false-causality-statistical-experiment-and-love.md

 In the manga, there is only 1 woman with James, so together with Mary = together with a beautiful woman.

-Does that mean Mary is not the root cause of James increasing heart rate?
+Does that mean Mary is not the root cause of James' increasing heart rate?
 We don’t know since we don’t have sufficient evidence to reject that hypothesis.

-> “Rejecting hypothesis because there are no sufficient evidence is like taking a spoonful of water from an ocean and saying, there is no shark in the ocean because there is none in my spoon”
+> “Rejecting hypothesis because there is no sufficient evidence is like taking a spoonful of water from an ocean and saying, there is no shark in the ocean because there is none in my spoon”
-<cite>modified quotes from facebook</cite>
+<cite>modified quotes from internet</cite>

 They need to design a better experiment, to get rid of the confounding effect.
 Here’s the setup :
 1. James will measure his heart rate when he’s standing near a beautiful girl(not Mary) as the **control group**